awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

     .. container:: option

        Android - Java
-           Navigate to your project folder (the folder that typically contains your project level :file:`build.gradle`), and add the SDK to your app.
+           In a terminal window, navigate to your project folder (the folder that typically contains your project level :file:`build.gradle`), and add the SDK to your app.

           .. code-block:: bash